-- Retain existing trees that define the district's character. - When tree removal is needed (due to disease or other reasons) or desired, a certified arborist must be consulted and the written recommendation must be provided to the HDC before removal is granted.
+- 1. Retain existing trees that define the district's character. - 2.
+When tree removal is needed (due to disease or other reasons) or desired, a certified arborist must be consulted and the written recommendation must be provided to the HDC before removal is granted.
 This guideline includes trees in front, side and rear yards. - 3.
 Trees less than six inches in diameter may be removed in front, side and rear yards with administrative approval. - 4.
-Identify and take care to protect significant existing trees and other plantings when constructing new buildings, additions or site structures such as garages. - New construction that impacts healthy trees must be reviewed by the HDC.
+Identify and take care to protect significant existing trees and other plantings when constructing new buildings, additions or site structures such as garages. - 5.
+New construction that impacts healthy trees must be reviewed by the HDC.
 Unhealthy mature trees are reviewed by HDC staff.
-Replacement trees may be required.
+Replacement trees may be required. - 6.
+The HDC may require the planting of additional trees to replace a mature canopy that is removed.